harshsoni003/react-tsx-supabase-678dfeb4/README.md

+# Conversational AI Agent Starter Kit

+## 🚀 Elevator Pitch

+This project is a boilerplate for building and deploying conversational AI agents.
+It provides a complete setup with a React and TypeScript frontend, a Supabase backend, and seamless integration with ElevenLabs for high-quality text-to-speech and voice AI.

+With this starter kit, you can quickly create and customize your own AI agents, manage user authentication, and provide a dashboard for users to view call history, analytics, and live transcriptions.
+It's a solid foundation for anyone looking to build applications powered by voice-based conversational AI, from interactive personal assistants to sophisticated customer service bots.

+---

 Yes — you *can fetch your full call history directly from ElevenLabs* using your API key and the **History API**, then display it in your MVP dashboard.
 Here's how to do it:

 ---